I enjoy having pet fish and maintaining my aquariums. I'm happy to share my advice on how to make a tank safe, healthy, and beautiful.

 Number of Fish in a Tank

-To cycle your aquarium is to get the bacteria to start working in a way that stabilizes the water and prepares if for fish.
-For starters, after you setup your tank, let it run for a few days with no fish to get water flowing through the filter.
+- For starters, after you set up your tank, let it run for a few days with no fish to get water flowing through the filter.
 Bacteria will begin to establish themselves, including good ones.

 Adding the First Fish to a Fish Tank

-Alkalinity - This measures how likely it is that you can maintain a level pH level in the tank.
+- Alkalinity: This measures how likely it is that you can maintain a level pH in the tank.
 The optimal range is 120–180 ppm for a freshwater tank.

 How to Keep a Fish Tank Clean

 Once you have done the work to cycle the aquarium, tested your water routinely, and have slowly added new fish, make sure you keep the tank running well.
 Here are the recurring tasks that should be on your calendar to keep the aquarium in tip-top shape.

 - Daily Tasks: Feed your fish twice per day, but only as much as they will eat in one to two minutes.
 Make sure the temperature is still right, especially if seasons are changing or the location is near a window.

 - Weekly Tasks: Run your water tests and write the results down.
 Use your siphon to remove 10% of the water from the tank and fill it will fresh water treated to remove the chlorine.

 - Monthly Tasks: Check your filter and replace it if needed, and it probably is.
 Use your siphon to vacuum the gravel to pick up loose junk.
 Replace lost water with fresh water treated to remove the chlorine.